ACD:

 HEARING CARRY OVER (HCO):

-a person who is speech impaired to listen to the other party’s conversation
+call, allowing a person who is speech impaired to listen to the

 - I -